fluent/fluent-bit-docs/filter/throttle.md

 +-+-+-+-+-+--+-+-+-+-+-+-+-+-+-+
 ```

 It may drop some data if the rate is ragged.
-I would recommend to use bigger interval and rate for streams of rare but important events, while keep _Window_ bigger and _Interval_ small for contantly intensive inputs.
+I would recommend to use bigger interval and rate for streams of rare but important events, while keep _Window_ bigger and _Interval_ small for constantly intensive inputs.

 ### Command Line